WEC-Sim/WEC-Sim/docs/_include/variable_hydro.rst

 Implementation
 """"""""""""""
-Variable hydrodynamics is implemented by allowing users to initialize a body with as many h5 files as required.
+Variable hydrodynamics is implemented by allowing users to initialize a body with a cell array of h5 files, as many as required.
 Each i-th h5 file is then pre-processed into ``body.hydroData(i)`` and ``body.hydroForce.hf{i}`` in the normal manner.
-The entirety of body.hydroForce is loaded into Simulink using custom buses.
+The entirety of body.hydroForce is loaded into Simulink using a custom bus.
 Users write the index ``body1_hydroForceIndex`` in Simulink, which indexes ``body.hydroForce.hf{i}`` and selects the hydrodynamic force coefficients used in the hydrodynamic force calculations at a given time.

+Application
+""""""""""""
+See the Variable Hydro WEC-Sim_Application for a demonstration of setting up and using this feature.

 Tips
 """"
-- investigate other features that can accomplish your modeling goals (passive yaw, large XY displacements, etc) more effectively
+- Investigate other features that can accomplish your modeling goals (passive yaw, large XY displacements, etc) more effectively
-- keep state range small
+- Keep the state's range small
-- input BEM data to cover the entire range of the state
+- Input BEM data to cover the entire range of the state
-- a very fine state discretization may be required. study and iterate to fine the best state discretization
+- A very fine state discretization may be required.
+Study and iterate to fine the best state discretization
-- if a very high state discretization is required, use BEMIO to interpolate between points instead of running 1000 different BEM simulations
+- If a very fine state discretization is required, use BEMIO to create new datasets by interpolating between BEM simulations instead of simulating thousands of distinct BEM solutions
-- validate using high fidelity data
+- Validate using high fidelity data
-- the hydroData directory may become very large
+- The hydroData directory may become very large
-- all BEM data is saved to the ``body`` variable.
-Pre-processing remains very fast, so it's not recommended to save ``body`` to an output file or the size increases drastically.
+- All BEM data is contained within the ``body`` variable.
+Pre-processing remains very fast, so it's not recommended to save ``body`` to an output file or the file size will increase drastically.
-- variable masses are not yet implemented.
+- Variable masses are not yet implemented.